peterstansfeld/palavo/README.md

 Start both devices and hopefully you should see Hunter's demo appearing on the DVI monitor...
 I said it was fun.

 If you're wondering why Palavo uses 6-bit colour (RRGGBB), it's because when converting the VGA output to DVI, using the HSTX peripheral on the RP2350, the colours remain the same as the VGA output.
 This is due to each colour being made up of the same number of bits, which is not the case with Hunter's and Bruce's 4-bit colour (RGGB).
-To save SRAM used by the VGA driver each horizontal line consists of a maximum of two 6-bit colours.
+To save SRAM used by the VGA driver, each horizontal line consists of a maximum of two 6-bit colours.

 ## Configuration 2